pauljeter/pauljeter-astro/src/content/blog/management-101-4-key-managerial-activities.md

 This is where influence lives.

-You’re not always the decision-maker, but that doesn’t mean you’re passive.
+You're not always the decision-maker, but that doesn't mean you're passive.
 Nudging is offering a perspective, planting a seed, helping a team see something they may have missed.

 - "Have you considered this open-source tool?"
-- "Do you think we’re ready to ship, or would one more week help with polish?"
+- "Do you think we're ready to ship, or would one more week help with polish?"
 - "What would it take to make this reusable for other teams?"

-These aren’t mandates—they’re contributions.
+These aren't mandates, they're contributions.
 And when done consistently, they can significantly shape outcomes across the business.

 ---

 ## 4. Being a Role Model

-You can’t lead from the back.
+You can't lead from the back.
 If you want your team to operate at a high standard, you need to show them what that looks like.

 That might mean:
 - Giving talks and sharing knowledge